 INTRODUCTION

-Obesity is the abnormal or excessive fat accumulation that may impair health.(1) Body mass index (BMI) is a measure used to determine overweight and obesity.
+Obesity is the abnormal or excessive fat accumulation that may impair health(1).
+Body mass index (BMI) is a measure used to determine overweight and obesity.
 For children and teens, BMI is age- and sex-specific.
 Hence, it is often referred to as BMI-for-age, and the child’s weight status is determined using an age- and sex-specific percentile for BMI.
-Overweight is defined as a BMI > 85th percentile and < 95th percentile for children of the same age and sex, while obesity is defined as a BMI >95th percentile for children of the same age and sex.
-(2)
+Overweight is defined as a BMI > 85th percentile and < 95th percentile for children of the same age and sex, while obesity is defined as a BMI >95th percentile for children of the same age and sex (2).

-Over 340 million children and adolescents aged 5-19 were overweight or obese in 2016.
-(1) moreover, levels of obesity are growing across the globe and have raised concerns for healthcare professionals and policymakers.
-(3) The World Health Organization recognized childhood obesity as the significant challenge of the 21st century, as the number of overweight children under the age of 5 years is projected to be more than 42 million.
-(4) In Saudi Arabia, overweight and obesity among children are considered a serious public health problem.
-Their prevalence is on the rise, and the need for interventions is becoming urgent.(5)
+Over 340 million children and adolescents aged 5-19 were overweight or obese in 2016 (1).
+Moreover, levels of obesity are growing across the globe and have raised concerns for healthcare professionals and policymakers (3).
+The World Health Organization recognized childhood obesity as the significant challenge of the 21st century, as the number of overweight children under the age of 5 years is projected to be more than 42 million (4).
+In Saudi Arabia, overweight and obesity among children are considered serious public health problems.
+Their prevalence is on the rise, and the need for interventions is becoming urgent(5).

-Obesity decreases the quality of life and life expectancy considerably and accounts for billions of dollars in the provision of healthcare.
-(4) Childhood obesity is associated with a higher chance of obesity, premature death and disability in adulthood.
-In addition to increased future risks, obese children experience breathing difficulties, increased risk of fractures, hypertension, early markers of cardiovascular disease, insulin resistance and psychological effects.
-(1)
+Obesity decreases the quality of life and life expectancy considerably and accounts for billions of dollars in the provision of healthcare (4).
+Childhood obesity is associated with a higher chance of obesity, premature death and disability in adulthood.
+In addition to increased future risks, obese children experience breathing difficulties, increased risk of fractures, hypertension, early markers of cardiovascular disease, insulin resistance and psychological effects (1).

 The fundamental cause of obesity and overweight is energy imbalance between calories consumed and calories expended.
-Therefore, it is necessary to study the association between different dietary habits, lifestyle behavior and childhood obesity.
-So that we can under the light of our results predicate solutions and preventative measures.
+Therefore, it is necessary to study the association between different dietary habits, lifestyle behavior and childhood obesity so that we can under the light of our results, predicate solutions and preventative measures.
 (1)

 It is to be noted that, when parents recognize their child’s actual weight status as being unhealthy, they can provide the needed support in achieving a healthy weight.
-However, a meta-analysis found that 50.7% of parents underestimated their overweight/obese child’s weight status.
-(4) This misperception of children’s actual weight status is of great significance since parents have the potential to play a vital role in influencing positive behavior and thus curtail weight gain in their children.
-(6) However, only few studies have explored the underlying factors that influence parental misperception of their children’s actual weight status for children (7-9).
+However, a meta-analysis found that 50.7% of parents underestimated their overweight/obese child’s weight status (4).
+This misperception of children’s actual weight status is of great significance since parents have the potential to play a vital role in influencing positive behavior and thus curtail weight gain in their children (6).
+However, only a few studies have explored the underlying factors that influence parental misperception of their children’s actual weight status (7-9).

 Study rationale:

 The researcher has observed that parents frequently misperceive their obese or overweight children as normal.
 Therefore, the researcher is highly interested in proving that poor health literacy is a factor that affects parents' misperceptions regarding their children's obesity, and in exploring risk factors associated with childhood obesity to be able to recommend effective management measures.
-Moreover, since data regarding Saudi parents' perception of their children's actual weight in Yanbu city, Saudi Arabia, is lacking, it is important to assess parents' misperception regarding their children weight.
+Moreover, since data regarding Saudi parents' perception of their children's actual weight in Yanbu city, Saudi Arabia, is lacking, it is important to assess parents' misperception regarding their children’s weight.

 Aim of Study

-To determine prevalence of childhood obesity among attendants of primary health care centers, its associated risk factors, and to identify parental misperceptions regarding their children’s actual weight in Yanbu city, Saudi Arabia, 2021.
+To determine prevalence of childhood obesity among attendants of primary health care centers, its associated risk factors, and to identify parental misperceptions regarding their children’s actual weight, in Yanbu city, Saudi Arabia, 2021.

 Objectives: